the-radiativity-company/inmates/README.md

 The 'sites to be scraped' are all housed in the "commissary/" directory so there's less of a need to reach out to the world wide web.
 Spiders live in the "inmates/scraper/spiders/" directory and there's to be _one for every site in the commissary/_.
-Here's an example of the bare minimum needed to start a spider for "Adams" county:
+Here's an example of the bare minimum needed to start a spider for a given county:

 ```python
 class AdamsRoster(Spider):